CoDeGAN: Contrastive Disentanglement for Generative Adversarial Network: Related Work

-\textbf{Disentanglement in VAE.} VAE-based methods~\cite{chen2018isolating, higgins2016beta, kim2018disentangling} attempt to optimize the total correlation (TC) objective, which encourages the independence between each dimension of latent representation. $\mathbf{\beta}$-VAE~\cite{higgins2016beta} uses a larger weight on the KL divergence between the variational posterior and the prior. $\mathbf{\beta}$-TCVAE~\cite{chen2018isolating} estimates TC by minibatch-weighted sampling.
-Factor-VAE~\cite{kim2018disentangling} utilizes a discriminator network to estimate the TC.
-Recently, the work~\cite{locatello2020disentangling} has proposed to use few labels in disentangling factors of variation under the VAE framework.
-These methods have been shown to be capable of disentangling factors with a successful disentanglement scores.
-However, VAE-based methods has a limited capability of image generation caused by its $\ell_2$ norm loss.
+VAE-based disentanglement methods~\citep{chen2018isolating,higgins2016beta,kim2018disentangling} attempt to learn disentangled representations by encouraging the posterior distribution of latent code to be close to certain prior distributions. $\mathbf{\beta}$-VAE~\citep{higgins2016beta} uses a larger weight on the KL divergence between the variational posterior and the prior to fulfill disentanglement. $\mathbf{\beta}$-TCVAE~\citep{chen2018isolating} estimates the total correlation (TC), a measure of the statistical dependence or redundancy among the latent variables, by minibatch-weighted sampling, and places more emphasis on minimizing the TC.
+This encourages the latent variables to become more independent and disentangled.
+Factor-VAE~\citep{kim2018disentangling} utilizes a discriminator network to predict latent code to estimate the TC, avoiding the computational complexity of directly calculating high-dimensional TC.
+Recently, the work~\citep{locatello2020disentangling} has proposed to use few labels to disentangle factors of variation under the VAE framework.
+These methods have been shown to be capable of disentangling \emph{continuous} factors with some success; however, they are not well-suited to capture \emph{discrete} factors.

-\textbf{Disentanglement in GANs.} Disentanglement methods in GANs~\cite{esser2020a, chen2016infogan, lin2020infogan, mukherjee2019clustergan, shen2020interpreting} can be categorized into two types: unsupervised and supervised.
-InfoGAN~\cite{chen2016infogan}, as one typical unsupervised method, attempts to control the underlying factors by maximizing the mutual information(MI) between the images and latent vectors.
-InfoGAN-CR~\cite{lin2020infogan} adds a contrastive regularizer over the latent codes.
-While ClusterGAN~\cite{mukherjee2019clustergan} sample the one-hot latent vector and the continuous code with a reconstruct loss and a cross-entropy loss to achieve clustering in the latent space.
-In the direction of supervised disentanglement, Esser~\etal ~\cite{esser2020a} proposed an invertible interpretation network to disentangled the representations of semantic concepts from hidden representations.

-Recently, Locatello~\etal \cite{locatello2019challenging} has demonstrated that unsupervised disentanglement learning without inductive biases is theoretically impossible and that existing inductive biases and \emph{unsupervised methods do not allow to consistently learn disentangled representations}.
-On the other hand, some work~\cite{locatello2020disentangling} have pointed out that obtaining a limited amount of supervision, for example labelling extremely small number of samples, like 1\%, is effective in VAE based methods.
-However, to the best of our knowledge, there is no related works on how to improve the disentanglement performance by virtue of little supervision in GANs.

-\textbf{Contrastive Learning.} As a typical self-supervised representation learning, contrastive learning~\cite{sohn2016improved,2020A,2019Momentum, wu2018unsupervised,2020Supervised,2020Supervised} aims to maximize the characteristic similarity of positive pairs and to minimize it between negative pairs, then the learned representation can be applied to downstream tasks.
-Contrastive loss is inspired by noise contrastive estimation~\cite{2010Noise} or N-pair losses~\cite{sohn2016improved}, and it usually adopts cross-entropy loss, $\ell_2$ loss and cosine similarity loss.